API reference

 SymbolicAWEModels.sim!Function

-Run a generic simulation for a given AWE model and a matrix of control inputs.
-Optionally, also simulate a provided linear model, returning both logs.
+Run a generic simulation with a matrix of control inputs.
+Optionally, also simulate a provided linear model.

 Arguments